By Andy Sambidge

 The international counter-piracy effort - covering an area of ocean four times the size of the Arabian peninsula - has helped sharply reduce the number of successful hijackings in the last few months, NATO said this month.

-Shipping accounts for 80 percent of global trade, and sea-borne trade volumes have quadrupled over the last four decades.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Shipping accounts for 80 percent of global trade, and sea-borne trade volumes have quadrupled over the last four decades.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.